akomba/MOO-Tokensale/README.md

 * use the new standardToken with increase-, and decreaseApproval
 * use serious limit in placeToken() and buyToken() functions and we can't overmint the tokens
-* we dont solve the fairly allocate the last few tokens, so you need to call the functions with the expected amount of tokens or ether to reach the tokensForSale)
+* we dont solve the fairly allocate the last few tokens, (so you need to call the functions with the expected amount of tokens or ether to reach the tokensForSale)
-* get the limit of tokens what a buyer can buy : maxTokenCap
+* get the limit of tokens what a buyer can buy : maxTokenCap / default maxTokenCap = basicRate * maxContribution
+/ the Admin can set maxToeknCap by use `setMaxTokenCap()`, 0 - tokensForsale
+* suspend and resume function to pause the purchasing.
+Only Admin can call `suspend()` or `resume()`